ray-project/tutorial/README.rst

 multiplication algorithm for block distributed matrices.
 For this example, run ``python examples/block_linear_algebra.py``.

-**Hyperparameter Search:** Implement a basic hyperparameter search scheme in which a new experiment is started every time one finishes.
+**Hyperparameter Search:** Here, a serial implementation of random hyperparameter search is provided.
+Modify this example to parallelize the hyperparameter search and to start a new experiment whenever one finishes.
 For this example, run ``python examples/hyperparameter_search.py``.

-**Evolutionary Algorithms:** Implement an evolutionary algorithm for solving reinforcement learning problems.
+**Evolutionary Algorithms:** Here, a serial implementation of an evolutionary algorithm for solving reinforcement learning problems is provided.
+Modify this example to parallelize the implementation.
 For this example, run ``python examples/evolution_strategies.py``.